Edith Renfrow Smith: Career

 After college, Edith moved to Chicago in search of work.
 There she worked at the YWCA and later the University of Chicago.
-In Chicago she met Henry T. Smith and on May 25, 1940 the couple was married in the Renfrow home in Grinnell.
-They had two children, Virginia and Alice.
+In Chicago she met Henry T. Smith and on May 25, 1940, the couple was married in the Renfrow home in Grinnell.
+They had two daughters, Virginia and Alice.
 She earned her teaching license and taught in the Chicago school system for 21 years.
+She is a member of the Black Educator Hall of Fame.
 After retirement in 1976, she started to volunteer regularly at Goodwill and the Art Institute of Chicago, something she continued into her nineties.

 Later life and honors

 In 2009, at the age of 94, Edith was admitted to the Chicago Senior Citizen Hall of Fame and was the 2009 Luminary Award Recipient for her many years of community involvement.
 Because of her remarkable vitality and memory, at the age of 99, Edith was selected to be a part of a "superager" study being conducted by Northwestern University.
 To qualify as a "superager," a person must be "age 80 or older with memory performance equal to or even better than healthy people in their 50s and 60s.
 To qualify, an individual must pass a rigorous set of memory tests, ones so tough that less than 10 percent of people who believe they could be a SuperAger actually qualify."
 In 2018, Edith appeared on the Today Show as a part of their series on superagers.
 In 2021, she appeared in a PBS produced piece entitled "Build a Better Memory through Science" that broadcast on some stations and is available to stream online.

 In 2019, at the age of 104, Edith received an honorary degree from Grinnell College.
 Earlier that year the Edith Renfrow Smith Black Women's Library was opened in the Grinnell College Black Cultural Center.
 In 2006, she had been honored by the school in the naming of the Smith Gallery in the Joe Rosenfield Campus Center.

-The Chicago Sun-Times did a two-part feature on Edith when she turned 107 in July, 2021.
+The Chicago Sun-Times did a two-part feature on Edith when she turned 107 in July 2021.
 They did another piece on her when she turned 108.

 In 2022, Grinnell College announced their new Civic Engagement Quad residential hall building would be named Renfrow Hall in honor of Edith Renfrow Smith.